Last updated 21 November 2022

 7.17.
 The above does not affect the provisions of article 10.4 of these Terms and Conditions and applies only to personal data that eHour processes on Customer’s instruction in the role of (sub-) processor.
-The provisions above therefore do not apply to the personal data that eHour itself processes in the capacity of controller.
+The provisions above therefore do not apply to the personal data that eHour processes in the controller capacity.

 Article 8.
 Intellectual Property

 8.1.
 The Service, its source files, as well as all related materials and information, is the Intellectual Property of eHour (or its licensors).
 None of these items may be copied or used without the prior written permission of eHour, except in cases where that is permitted under mandatory law.